xinlin-z/portfly/README.md

 ## Usage

-On server side, you need to setup portfly to listen, even udp forwarding path is used:
+On server side, you need to setup portfly to listen, even for udp forwarding
+path:

 ``` shell
 $ python -m portfly -s server_listen_ip:port